AnnaChirumbolo/A-Kiroo/index.md

 <center><img src="{{ site.baseurl }}/prep/screenshots/table4.png" alt="Img"></center>

-**NOTE: The the tables that you can see in R are the in an HTML output.
+**NOTE: The the tables that you can see in R environment are the in an HTML output.
 The tables in the pdf have a different appearance.
 Keep this in mind when you set the table features and knit the `R Markdown` every now and then to check on the actual result.**

 `kableExtra` has a really high variety of features for creating tables and it is often combined with another package called `viridisLite` for using smoother <a href="https://cran.r-project.org/web/packages/viridis/vignettes/intro-to-viridis.html" target="____blank">colour scales</a>.
 If you are interested in finding out more about the resources of the package, have a look at its <a href="https://cran.r-project.org/web/packages/kableExtra/kableExtra.pdf" target="____blank">manual</a>.[^4]